Mindset

 Peering over the railing of an observation deck.
 Standing near the edge of a rooftop.
 Looking down from a bridge.
 Has the thought "What would happen if I jumped?" ever flickered through your mind?

 If it has, you might worry that something is wrong with you.
 But rest assured: this experience is extremely common.
-It even has a name in French - "l'appel du vide," the call of the void - and it's a well-documented psychological phenomenon.
+It even has a name in French, "l'appel du vide," the call of the void, and it's a well-documented psychological phenomenon.
+What this article explains is distinct from suicidal ideation (a persistent desire to die); it is a transient phenomenon caused by a misinterpretation in the brain.

 Research confirms it's a normal reaction in normal people